thanhthedev/Portfolio/README.md

 ## History of the internet in the 1980s </br>

-* The first email arrives in Germany from the U.S. on August 3, 1984
+* 1984 - The first email arrives in Germany from the U.S.
-* During late 80s ISPs (Internet Service Providers) were formed.
+* 1986 - Craig Partridge designs how email is routed using domain names.
+* 1989 - Geoff Huston helps facilitate a large scale deployment of the internet to the Australia public.